LordHarsh/LordHarsh/certificates/README.md

 ## Coursera

+###### I love Coursera.
+It has innumerable amount of quality courses and specialization which teaches you things that no school or collage can.

 ###### This is my favourite one.
 Here I got to make many-many projects including cat vs. dog recognition system, face recognition, art generation and more.
 There were also some case studies.
 Unluckily, I can't share the code due to the Coursera's honour policy.